By Kaye A. Thomas

 Where tax brackets come from

 Congress establishes tax rates that apply to different levels of taxable income.
-Current law provides rates from 10% to 39.6%.
-The higher your income, the higher your tax rate.
+Current law provides rates from 10% to 37%.
+These rates are due to the Tax Cuts and Jobs Act, passed at the end of 2017, which adjusted most rates downward.

 The range of income where you stay at any particular rate is known as a tax bracket.
-For a single person in 2013 the rate on taxable income between $36,250 and $87,850 is 25%, so those numbers establish the 25% bracket.
-If you’re single and your taxable income is between those two numbers, your tax bracket is 25%.
+The Tax Cuts and Jobs Act changed brackets sizes also.
+For a single person in 2019 the rate on taxable income between $39,475 and $84,200 is 22%, so those numbers establish the 22% bracket.
+If you’re single and your taxable income is between those two numbers, your tax bracket for that year is 22%.

 Here are some of the most frequently asked questions about tax brackets.